 Contributed by me

-Brussels is well-known for its Art Nouveau architecture, and some say, it’s where it all began.
-It was here, where architect Victor Horta lived and worked.
-He is credited with designing the first Art Nouveau building in the world.
-More than 1,000 buildings, from private homes to public spaces, were built in this style in Brussels during 1890 and 1910.
-Unfortunately, only about half of them remain today.
+Brussels is well-known for its Art Nouveau architecture.
+Well-known architect Victor Horta is credited with designing the first Art Nouveau building in the world.
+More than 1,000 buildings, from private homes to public spaces, were built in this style in Brussels between 1890 and 1910.
+Unfortunately, only about half of them remain today making them the hidden gems of Brussels.

-There are four major town houses – Hôtel Tassel (1893), Hôtel Solvay (1894), Hôtel van Eetvelde (1895), and Horta House (1901) – all designed by architect Victor Horta, are considered classic examples of this architectural style.
+There are four major townhouses considered to be classic Art Nouveau architectural work.
+Hôtel Tassel (1893), Hôtel Solvay (1894), Hôtel van Eetvelde (1895), and Horta House (1901) all designed by architect Victor Horta.
 As such, they were added to the UNESCO World Heritage list in 2000.
 Why not take your own Art Nouveau walking tour to see these, and others throughout the city.

 Plantin-Moretus Museum in Antwerp

-His former mansion and printing plant is today the Plantin-Moretus Museum.
+His former mansion and printing plant is today the Plantin Moretus house.
 It’s a sumptuous atmospheric look inside the world of Antwerp’s high society.
 Early scientific books are on display in all their dusty leather-bound glory alongside the original typesets that were used to print them.

 While most people who visit Belgium are likely to spend most of their time in Brussels, there are many more wonderful cities to visit that are just as spectacular.
 Beyond Brussels, here are 5 others that make for an amazing day trip that you don’t want to miss.